 Please read these terms of service carefully and make sure you understand them before agreeing to them.

-- Token GmbH, licensed in Germany by BaFin as an Authorised Payment Institutionand;
+- Token GmbH, regulated by BaFin as an Authorised Payment Institution, and licensed to carry out Payment Initiation and Account Information Services;

-- Neonomics AS, licensed in Norway by the Norwegian Financial Supervisory Authority as an Authorised Payment Institution.
+- Neonomics AS, licensed by the Norwegian Financial Supervisory Authority as an Authorised Payment Institution.

 In these Terms, when we refer to “we“, “us” or “our“, we mean Volt; and when we refer to “you” or “your” we mean you as the person receiving the Service and accessing the Solution.